pinoyyid/ngGAPI/README.md

 * You'll need to create your own project at the [Google API Console](https://code.google.com/apis/console/b/0/) and substitute your client id at `OauthServiceProvider.setClientID('2231299-2bvf1.apps.googleusercontent.com');`

 ### Dev tools
-If you're writing in TypeScript, you'll need the tsc compiler vers 1.4.
-If you're using WebStorm, you'll need WS10. `nggapi_interfaces/drive_interfaces.d.ts` contains all of the type definitions for ngGAPI Drive.
+If you're writing in TypeScript, you'll need the tsc compiler vers 1.4 or above.
+If you're using WebStorm, you'll need WS10 or above. `nggapi_interfaces/drive_interfaces.d.ts` contains all of the type definitions for ngGAPI Drive.

 ### Contributors
-The library was developed by members of the [ngManila](http://www.meetup.com/Manila-AngularJS-Group/) community, specifically Sam Ong, Roy Smith and [Johnny Estilles](https://github.com/JohnnyEstilles) of [Agentia Systems](http://www.agentia.asia).
+The library was developed by members of the [ngManila](http://www.meetup.com/Manila-AngularJS-Group/) community, specifically Roy Smith and [Johnny Estilles](https://github.com/JohnnyEstilles) of [Agentia Systems](http://www.agentia.asia).
 Contributions and PR's welcome.
 Please note that we have developed this library in TypeScript, so any contributions must also be in TS.